 If you haven't already, sit down with your bank and credit card statements to figure out exactly how much you're earning, spending, and saving each month.

 Do you already have extra cash you're saving—or can use to save—for a house down payment?
-Be sure to consider if you've made progress toward other important financial goals, like building up at least $1,000 in an emergency fund, getting any 401(k) match, and paying down debt.
+Be sure to consider if you've made progress toward other important financial goals, like building up at least $1,000 in an emergency savings, getting any 401(k) match, and paying down debt.

 After that, you can funnel at least some of what you have left over each month toward saving for a down payment.
 If you aren't quite there yet with your budgeting, consider the next few tips to get you there.